-One of the most convenient places I have found to buy gifts is Amazon.com.
-Being that Summit Sips is an online resource, it only makes sense that I would direct you to an online retailer.
-In order to make this easier, I have done all of the research for you.
-You may have noticed the Store link in the menu bar here which has always brought you to a page powered by Amazon containing all of the items I recommend.
-Recently however, I also added a second section of antiques and vintage items I am making available.
-So, the store now has two separate sections: one filled with Amazon items and another containing items I have collected over the years that I am willing to sell.
-Keep in mind that these are not connected in any way, so they use separate shopping carts.
+One of the most convenient places we have found to buy gifts is Amazon.com.
+Being that Summit Sips is an online resource, it only makes sense that we would direct you to an online retailer.
+In order to make this easier, we have done all of the research for you.
+We have a list of linked products we recommend.
+You may have also noticed the Shop link in the menu bar here which brings you to our own inventory items we are making available.

 Buying from Amazon or grabbing something unusual directly from us is only the start.
 You can find great ideas on sites like Barsupplies.com, Kegworks.com, Cocktailkingdom.com or just about any restaurant supply store.
 Finally, every mixologist loves to have good ingredients, so even your local liquor store can be an excellent resource!